tetetearraio916/IELTS/speaking/advertisement2.md

 For example, these days, the WHO has examined the relationship between food advertising and obesity.
 Therefore, some provinces in Canada prohibit advertisements for less than 12 years old children.

+## What types of media show advertisements the most?

+Recentry, there are significant kinds of advertisements.
+For example, generally, it seems that many people have know informations through the media of television, newspaper, and radio.
+However, as SNS goes mainstream, we are incleasing methods to get news that are internet advertisements including existing ones.